Neural Networks With Dense Weights Are Not Universal Approximators: Implications for Approximation

-\paragraph{Experiments.} We empirically validate our theoretical findings using one-hidden-layer ReLU networks trained on MNIST with the Adam optimizer; full details are in \cref{appendix:experiments}.
+\paragraph{Experiments. } We empirically validate our findings on MNIST using one-hidden-layer ReLU networks trained with Adam; full details are in \cref{appendix:experiments}.
 Standard networks closely approximate the target function, with training accuracy stabilizing around $98$--$99\%$.
 Dense networks---where weights are clamped to $[-10/d_{i-1}, 10/d_{i-1}]$ after each update---fail to do so, plateauing at $90$--$91\%$ across all widths, supporting that density constraints create a hard barrier to approximation.